morris/vanilla-todo/README.md

 - State is separated from the DOM (React, Angular, Vue).
 - Rendering is idempotent and complete (React's pure `render` function).
 - One-way data flow (React)

+An open question is if these patterns hold for library authors.
+Although not considered during the study, some observations can be made:

+- The JavaScript itself would be fine to share as ES modules.
+- However, event naming needs great care, as dispatching (bubbling) events from imported behaviors can trigger parent listeners in consumer code.
+  - Can be mitigated by providing options to prefix or map event names.
+- CSS names share a global namespace and need to be managed as well.
+  - Could be mitigated by prefixing as well, however making the JavaScript a bit more complex.

 ## 6. Conclusion